Justification of Red List Category

 Spilornis elgini is endemic to the Andaman Islands, India, widely distributed from the North Andaman to the Little Andaman Islands (Davidar et al. 2007, Koparde and Manchi 2013, Rajeshkumar et al. 2015).
 It is considered fairly common across its range and preferred habitat (BirdLife International 2001, Vijayan 2009, Clark et al. 2017).

-The species occurs primarily in closed canopy wet evergreen and semi-evergreen forests in the interior of islands (though it does extend to the coasts in some areas [P. Davidar in litt.
-2016]), where it is quite common (Rajeshkumar et al. 2015, P. Davidar in litt.
+Habitat type and island area are the primary determinants of the species's occurrence pattern.
+It preferentially occurs on larger islands (>24 km2) and in closed canopy wet evergreen and semi-evergreen forests in the interior of islands (though it does extend to the coasts in some areas [Thiollay 1997, P. Davidar in litt.
+2020]), where it is quite common (Rajeshkumar et al. 2015, P. Davidar in litt.
 2016), but it can be found in other habitats, including degraded forests (Koparde and Manchi 2013), agricultural land, and potentially wetland and seashore (Rajeshkumar et al. 2015).
 It is known to feed on rats, lizards and snakes (Rao et al. 2013), as well as crabs and prawns (Pande et al. 2009).
-It appears to be ecologically separated from Crested Serpent-eagle S. cheela, which inhabits coastal forests on the same island.
+It appears to be ecologically separated from Crested Serpent-eagle S. cheela, which inhabits coastal forests on the same island (Thiollay 1997).

 Although forest remains extensive on the Andamans, loss and fragmentation of cover continues and is perhaps accelerating.
 The human population on larger islands, which are suitable for the species (Davidar et al. 2007), is rising rapidly and habitat is consequently under mounting pressure from agriculture, grazing and logging.
 Hunting is also apparently common on the islands and may affect this species.